Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Yael Krieger

-Yael Krieger is the Director of Teaching and Learning at the Jewish Community High School of the Bay, where she has worked since 2011.
-In this role, Krieger works closely with teachers deepening their toolkit of pedagogical strategies, and helping them embrace an orientation towards flexible pedagogy that promotes successful inclusion and celebration of all types of learners.
+Yael Krieger is the Associate Head of School at Oakland Day School, a K-8 Modern Orthodox school.
+Before joining OHDS, Yael served as the Director of Teaching and Learning at the Jewish Community High School of the Bay, where she has worked since 2011.
 Krieger holds a B.A. in Religion from Columbia and a B.A. in Jewish Philosophy from the Jewish Theological Seminary.
 Krieger began her teaching career as a New York City Teaching Fellow, while obtaining her M.S. in Urban Education from Mercy College.
 After completing her masters, Krieger spent four years living in Israel, during which time she participated in the Pardes Educators Program.
 Krieger lives in Berkeley, CA with her husband and three children.

 More